Photo by PICRYL, CC by 1.0

 But that was only the start of his long association with the national team as his team finished fourth in 1974 and he was also assistant to Carlos Alberto Parreira’s team that triumphed against Italy again in 1994.

-Zagallo was the manager when Brazil lost to hosts France in the 1998 World Cup final, a year after he had led his nation to a Copa America triumph in 1997, so there is pretty much nothing that he hasn’t achieved.
+Zagallo was the manager when Brazil lost to hosts France in the 1998 World Cup final, a year after he had led his nation to a Copa America triumph in 1997, so there is almost nothing that he hasn’t achieved.

 Helmut Schon